 No two programs are the same, and our program costs reflect these differences.
 Our programs vary widely in cost, so it is likely that we have a program for every budget.
-Sometimes studying abroad is no more expensive than studying on-campus and other times the cost can be higher.
+Sometimes studying or interning abroad is no more expensive than studying on-campus and other times the cost can be higher.

 We encourage all students to:

 - Attend a Funding Study Abroad Information Session

 - Research programs and identify those that meet your budget